xiangyazi24/me/content/course/recursive_prob_list.md

 math: mathjax
 ---

-One of students asked me to give him more problem to work on to learn recursion.
+One of students asked me to give him more problems to work on to learn recursion.
 I don't know why I could not think of any off top of my head.
 Maybe because I was tired after a long lecture!
 Here are some problems as requested.
-Ranked decreasingly by their difficulty.
+Ranked increasingly by their difficulty.

 1. [Euclidean algorithm and Extended Euclidean algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm).
 One might say its faster to just do loops.
 But it is indeed a good problem on recursion anyway.
 2. [Exponentiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring) (The Successive Squaring Algorithm) for modular arithmetic.